 OMG…the Inov-8 TerraUltra is ridiculously versatile.
 Wear it for everything from your next training run, to your next race, or next ultra-distance--it'll do the job.
 Take it with you while scrambling over sketchy terrain or while walking the dog in the morning.
 While we love the performance of this shoe, we could seriously do without the screaming green color.
 As a unisex shoe, we wish for better colors, as black and bright, screaming green are the only current options.
 When considering wearing them to work on a casual day, we opted for a different pair of shoes as they aren't very stylish or subtle.
 As a result, they are best for just the trail.

 Tackle summit, long trails, or training runs with this versatile trail running shoe.
 It wins an award for its amazing versatility and all-day comfort and protection on the trails.

 At $150, this shoe is at the higher end of the price spectrum.
 That said, we still think its high value.
 Through our testing, we've logged over 300 miles and still haven't noticed any wear and tear through the upper or the outsole, which is super surprising.
 We took it running on the road to see if the lugs would wear down, and they didn't!
 The overlays stayed in tact…even through gross weather, and the tread seems to have worn down little, even after tackling rough, rocky terrain.
 Overall, we are super impressed with the durability and performance of this trail runer…making it an Editors' Choice and one of the more durable options tested thus far.

 This Editors' Choice winner is super burly with amazing traction that will stick to almost every surface.
 It is incredibly versatile with a wider unisex fit and a responsive midsole that protects on the trail.
-The lightweight and ultra-durable design that provides all-day comfort is certainly worth trying out--you be the judge.
+The lightweight and ultra-durable design that provides all-day comfort are certainly worth trying out--you be the judge.

 A favorite among our testers, it balances all the most important elements of a trail running shoe.